Colorado River Rafting

 It wasn’t until John Wesley Powell’s harrowing 1869 exploration of a large section of the river that the hidden canyons and raging rapids of the Colorado were put on the map.
 After that, it didn’t take long for other explorers and early river-running pioneers to follow in Powell’s footsteps.

 Today, despite dams and development restraining the free flow of the river in many places, much of the Colorado’s wild and rugged beauty remains and is now protected.
-Though flows are carefully regulated, Colorado River rafting trips consistently provide world-class whitewater and the adventure of a lifetime.
+Though flows are carefully regulated, Colorado River rafting adventures consistently provide world-class whitewater and the trip of a lifetime.

 Useful Travel Tips